reetika9406-max/AI-3D-PYGAME/README.md

 # 🎮 AI 3D PyGame Visualizer with DeepSeek R1

 ### 🎓 FREE Step-by-Step Tutorial
-**👉 [Click here to follow our complete step-by-step tutorial](https://www.theunwindai.com/p/build-an-ai-3d-pygame-visualizer-with-deepseek-r1) and learn how to build this from scratch with detailed code walkthroughs, explanations, and best practices.**

 This Project demonstrates R1's code capabilities with a PyGame code generator and visualizer with browser use.
 The system uses DeepSeek for reasoning, OpenAI for code extraction, and browser automation agents to visualize the code on Trinket.io.

 ### Features